Getting your hearing checked accurately and professionally is the first step towards better hearing.

 Tympanometry assists in the detection of fluid in the middle ear, perforation of the eardrum, or wax blocking the ear canal.
 Tympanometry pushes air pressure into the ear canal, making the eardrum move back and forth.
 The test measures the mobility of the eardrum.
 Graphs are created, called tympanograms.
 These can reveal a stiff eardrum, a hole in the eardrum, or an eardrum that moves too much.

 Acoustic reflex measures add information about the possible location of the hearing problem.
-Everyone has an acoustic reflex to sounds.
 A tiny muscle in the middle ear contracts when a loud sound occurs.
 The loudness level at which the acoustic reflex occurs — or the absence of the acoustic reflex — gives information to the audiologist about the type of hearing loss.

 Thrive is a quick, 6-minute computer-based cognitive screening that involves watching a screen and moving a joystick.
-It’s a simple test to take that doesn’t depend on hearing.
-Test results provide insight into what happens beyond the ear AND beyond the auditory system, providing you and our audiologists with very meaningful information about your hearing.
+It’s a simple test to take that provides insight into what happens beyond the ear AND beyond the auditory system.

 Getting your hearing checked accurately and professionally is the first step towards better hearing.
 Longmont Hearing & Tinnitus Center offers a wide range of hearing tests using the most updated equipment and technology to ensure that you get only the best hearing solutions in town.